 If you're in implementation, run through this checklist to ensure you're ready to send the invite:

-- Import your employer contact file
+- Import your employer contact file (Importing Employer Contacts)

-- Determine if you'll targeting a select group of Employers (on campus, "white glove" partners, etc) and how you will identify them
+- Determine if you'll targeting a select group of Employers (on campus, "white glove" partners, etc) and how you will identify them (How to Bulk Add Labels)

-- Determine which team member is “sending” the invite in Handshake
+- Determine which team member is “sending” the invite in Handshake (Inviting Contacts to Become Users: Standard Employer Invite Process)

-Once you're live, you should start to see quite a few employers trickling in.
+If you're in implementation, once you're live, you should start to see quite a few employers trickling in.
 This is a great time to nail down a vetting and approval process that works for your office.

-Employer Approval Best Practices:
+Employer Approval Best Practices

 Once you're live and working through a queue of employer approvals, use these tips to build and efficient workflow, tailored to your team's needs.